JMencius/Arrow/Others/guppy_similarity/scripts/README.md

 # Descriptions
-This diectory archives the pipeline for sequence identity and QV score similarity between Guppy versions.
+This directory archives the pipeline for sequence identity and QV score similarity between Guppy versions.

 We use the downsampled dataset HG002 sequenced with R9.4.1 flowcell (https://labs.epi2me.io/gm24385_2021.05) to evaluate the sequence identity and QV score similarity.